melvinalmonte/gemini-chat/README.md

 # Gemini Chat

 Gemini Chat is a streamlined command-line interface (CLI) tool designed to facilitate real-time conversations with Google's `gemini-pro` model.
-By leveraging this innovative AI, users can engage in interactive dialogues directly from their terminal.
-Each chat session is conveniently saved in a markdown file within the `history` directory, ensuring no moment of your interaction is lost.
+Users can engage in interactive dialogues directly from their terminal with each chat session saved in a markdown file within the `.history` directory, ensuring no moment of interaction is lost.

 ## Requirements